Home » Meal Planning » How to Use Leftover Celery, Leftover Onions & Leftover Carrots

 Recipes Using Onions

-If you prefer recipes to throw-together meals, here are some of my favorite recipes using onions:
+If you prefer recipes to throw-together meals, here are some of my favorite recipes great for using leftover onions:

 Turkey Taco Soup